LLNL/libROM/README.md

 # Using Docker container

 Docker container [`librom_env`](https://ghcr.io/llnl/librom/librom_env) provides a containerized environment with all the prerequisites for libROM.
-For the instruction on how to use it, check out [the wiki page](https://github.com/LLNL/libROM/wiki/Using-Docker-container).
+For instruction on how to use it, check out [the wiki page](https://github.com/LLNL/libROM/wiki/Using-Docker-container).

 # libROM CI